EU Imports Keep Growing

 The EU import trend suggests that we are far from a recession

-Published by Luigi Bidoia. .Europe Conjuncture Foreign markets Economic trends
+Published by Luigi Bidoia. .Europe Conjuncture Foreign markets Global economic trends

 Log in to use the pretty print function and embed function.

 In the last few days the EU Quarterly International Trade datamart has been updated, including a pre-estimate1 of Q2-2019 trade data.
 This recent release allows to analyse the comprehensive performance of EU imports in the first half of 2019.